-So if numbers 3114 & 3115 actually exist then they're not Camberwick-related.And the same goes for 3118 and beyond.
-But "never say never".
+So if numbers 3114 & 3115 do actually exist then they're not related to Camberwick.And the same goes for 3118 and beyond.
+But,as always on this site......"never say never".

 Dr.Mopp also gets exactly the same treatment.And,like Windy,the same 3 colours are used for each one,but just swapped around in different combinations between the hat,torso and legs/base.

-McGarry and Snort were always going to be less susceptible because you can't take many liberties with the uniforms.And I don't believe I've ever seen any variations for those 2.Although I might be wrong.
+McGarry and Snort were always going to be far less susceptible to such changes simply because you can't take many liberties with uniforms.And I've yet to see any.

 One other little twist is that McGarry carries a later,1967,copyright mark.And whilst that might initially raise hopes of some Trumpton versions,I can definitely confirm that none have ever surfaced,sadly.